timpeq/DenoCouch/README.md

 # Couch

-Couch is a simple TypeScript library/module, (written for Deno) to ease interacting with some commonly used parts of a CouchDB database.v
+Couch is a simple TypeScript library/module, (written for Deno) to ease interacting with some commonly used parts of a CouchDB database.

 ## Usage
 ```ts